Portland cement: ASTM C150

 Five types of Portland cements exist, with variations of the first three according to ASTM C150.

 Type I Portland cement is known as common or general-purpose cement.
 It is generally assumed unless another type is specified.
-It is commonly used for general construction, especially when making precast, and precast-prestressed concrete that is not to be in contact with soils or ground water.
+It is commonly used for general construction, especially when making precast and precast-prestressed concrete that is not to be in contact with soils or groundwater.
 The typical compound compositions of this type are: